EarthObservationSimulator/instrupy/docs/run.rst

 There are two steps involved in using the InstruPy package for calculation of data-metrics associated with an instrument and an access-event:

 1. Initialize the relevant instrument model from a python dictionary or json-string.
-Description of the expected model-parameters from the user can be obtained from the :ref:`here<instrument_models_desc>`.
+Description of the expected model-parameters from the user can be obtained from the :ref:`Instrument Models<instrument_models_desc>` section.
 Specifications of example instruments (in the required JSON format) is available in the :code:`instrupy/examples/` directory.
-2. Invoke the ``calc_data_metrics`` function from the model instance by passing the access-event information (state of the observer and target).
+2. Invoke the ``calc_data_metrics`` function from the model instance by passing the access-event information.
-   The access-event information is most commonly the state of the observer and the location of the target.
+   The access-event information is most commonly the observation-time, state (position/velocity) of the observer and the location of the target.
 Another type of access-event specification involve specifying the incidence angle at the target, which is available for the synthetic aperture radar model.
-   For more details please refer to the API description of the respective modules (:ref:`here<api_reference>`).
+   For more details please refer to the (:ref:`API Reference <api_reference>`) section of the respective modules.

 All the instrument-models have identical interface functions, i.e.: